Find the Best News Stories

 Look Backward and Forward

-Pull out a calendar to see what was making news one year ago, five years ago or a decade ago.
-Important anniversaries can make for compelling stories if your community had suffered through a devastating hurricane, hostage drama or city hall controversy.
+Pull out a calendar to see what was making news one year ago, five years ago, or a decade ago.
+Important anniversaries can make for compelling stories if your community has a chance to look back on a devastating hurricane, hostage drama, or city hall controversy.

 Maybe a huge construction project was launched to much fanfare exactly a year ago.
 Check on the progress.
 You can also look forward to telling your audience members that they're just a year away from the opening of a new shopping mall that's being built.

 You cover the mayor, police chief, and other dignitaries every day.
 But there are personal stories to share beyond the routine assignments.
 The police chief might be an expert golfer.
 The mayor might have been an only child.
 Reveal the hearts and minds of the people your audience members believe they already know.
 You'll find there are compelling stories waiting to be told.

 Scan the headlines to see what's making news in Washington, New York, or across the country.
 Even if you're thousands of miles away from the action, you can localize the story to bring it closer to home.

 School shootings have sadly become frequent.
 The next time it happens, investigate what your local school system is doing to keep students safe.
 A deadly apartment building fire in another city might be the peg for you to check on local fire codes to see if apartment dwellers are any safer in your town.